Public Health Offices

 Office of HIV/AIDS and Infectious Disease Policy (OHAIDP)

-The Office of HIV/AIDS and Infectious Disease Policy is responsible for coordinating, integrating, and directing the Department’s policies, programs, and activities related to HIV/AIDS, viral hepatitis, other infectious diseases of public health significance, and blood safety and availability.
+Advises Department on HIV/AIDS, viral hepatitis, other infectious diseases of public health significance, and blood safety and availability.

 Office for Human Research Protections (OHRP)